Electromagnetic response of cuprate superconductors with coexisting electronic nematicity: Quantitative characteristics of rotation symmetry-breaking of electromagnetic response in the long wavelength limit

-which exactly cancel the corresponding diamagnetic part of the response kernel in Eqs. (\ref{diakernel-x}) and (\ref{diakernel-y}), respectively, indicating that the Meissner effect in cuprate superconductors with coexisting electronic nematicity occurs below $T=T_{\rm c}$ only.
+which exactly cancel the corresponding diamagnetic part of the response kernel in Eqs. (\ref{diakernel-x}) and (\ref{diakernel-y}), respectively, reflecting a basic fact that the Meissner effect in cuprate superconductors with coexisting electronic nematicity occurs below $T_{\rm c}$ only.